 The outsole and midsole of this shoe offer a unique combination of supportiveness and flexibility.
 Often in running shoes, runners have to choose between a shoe that offers more support or is lighter weight, but the Scott T2 Palani 2.0 offers a unique combination of both.

 A unique feature about these shoes is that outsole and the base cover more space, and this gives the runner a really stable, protective base for their runs.
 The shoe is listed as a neutral running shoe, but testers felt that it was a great shoe even for the runner who tends to slightly overpronate.

-This shoe has a nine millimeter drop.
+This shoe has a nine-millimetres drop.
 This is a good drop for the runner who is looking to feel close and connected to the road but needed a little extra cushioning too.
 Anything at four or below is considered a minimalistic running shoe,

-so the fact that this is a nine millimeter still promotes a forward motion on each foot strike.
+so the fact that this is nine millimetres still promotes a forward motion on each foot strike.
 This is important in helping propel the runner forward on that last leg of a long race.

 - eRide Midsole Technology - This patented Scott midsole material give more cushion and shock absorption to the runner without adding bulk or weight.

 - Multi-purpose racer - Yes this shoe was designed for triathlons and it is the perfect shoe for your Olympic or Half Iron Man distance races, but it is also a good everyday trainer too.

 - The outsole is made of an aero foam which is more lightweight than other outsole materials.

 - The outsole features drainage holes along the side to help with breathability.

 The big picture one takes away from this shoe is that it is a great shoe for any and all of your training needs.
 The outsole and midsole offer enough support and cushioning that it can go the distance on your long runs